People-Places-Solutions/floodmodeller-api/docs/source/getting_started/index.rst

 .. raw:: html

-   For a quick overview of the Flood Modeller API, check out and bookmark <a href="../on_a_page.html" target="_blank" rel="noopener noreferrer">Flood MOdeller API on a page</a>.
+   For a quick overview of the Flood Modeller API, check out and bookmark <a href="../on_a_page.html" target="_blank" rel="noopener noreferrer">Flood Modeller API on a page</a>.

 GitHub Codespace
 -----------------